open-joinbase/joinbase.io/content/docs/references/mgmt.md

 * `help`

-For all tools in joinbase, you will get help from subcommand `help`.
+For all tools in JoinBase, you will get help from subcommand `help`.
 ```bash
 base_admin help
 ```